Antony-Thornton/MS4--Fitness-Subscription-App/README.md

     * this should take you to a log in page
 8. Log in with the details of the user you created
     * If it worked it should redirect to a page with "/success" at the end
+9. In the terminal type in "pip3 freeze > requirements.txt"
+10. In the terminal type mkfir templates and then mkdir templates/allauth
+11. Commit changes to github